Adam Richetti: Biography

 Meanwhile, Richetti and Floyd struck again holding up a Galena bank for $3,000 on August 29.
 A month later, they rented an apartment in Buffalo, New York and moved in with their gun molls, sisters Rose Ash and Beulah Bird, on September 21.

 Despite the fact that there was nothing to link Richetti and Floyd to the shooting, the FBI identified them along with Miller as the triggermen on October 10, 1934.
 At the time of the announcement, the two were still living in Buffalo with their girlfriends.
 Floyd, by this time, had been elevated to "public enemy #1" for his alleged role in the Kansas City Massacre.

 The basis for Floyd's involvement was largely circumstantial.
 A .45-caliber cartridge shell found at the scene was later traced to one of Floyd's guns months after the shooting and questionable testimony from one of Miller's female associates, held incommunicado by the FBI and without legal representation, was enough to convict Floyd.
 As a well-known associate, it was assumed that Richetti had also taken part in the rescue attempt.
 Richetti is believed by most modern crime historians to have had no active role in the Kansas City Massacre, the most popular story being sleeping off an all-night drinking binge at the time the shooting began.

 After hearing the news, Richetti and Floyd fled Buffalo with their girlfriends on October 20.
 Heading for Oklahoma, their car broke down near Wellsville, Ohio after two days on the road.
 They sent the girls into town to get a tow truck and hid in the woods until their return.
 Their presence attracted the attention of local residents who called the police and arrested Richetti.
 Floyd managed to escape but was cornered by federal agents under Melvin Purvis near East Liverpool and gunned down two days later.

-Richetti was indicted for obstruction of justice on November 6, 1934, however that charge was held in abeyance when he was officially charged with murder by Missouri state officials for his alleged role in the Kansas City Massacre.
+Richetti was indicted for obstruction of justice on November 6, 1934, albeit that charge was held in abeyance when he was officially charged with murder by Missouri state officials for his alleged role in the Kansas City Massacre.
 During this time, Richetti was represented by Attorney Hugo Chestosky who fought against Richetti's extradition to Missouri.
 Chestosky doubted Richetti's role in the Kansas City Massacre based on his belief that the suspect had no involvement in the death of the officers.
 His trial began on June 13, 1935, during which time a number of eyewitnesses identified him and Floyd despite these witnesses having previously identified other suspects or had been unable to identify anyone at the time of the shooting two years earlier.
 Three days later, Richetti was found guilty of the murder of police officer Frank Hermanson and sentenced to death.
 His legal team appealed the court's decision but ultimately failed to get a new trial.
-Richetti was originally to be sent to the gallows but was instead executed in Missouri's newly constructed gas chamber on October 7, 1938.
+Richetti was originally going to be hanged, but was instead executed in Missouri's newly constructed gas chamber on October 7, 1938.